ronaldjornson/bash_mess/README.md

 ## Users:

-  I can't think of any way this project could be useful for anyony other than myself but this is a work in progress.
+  I can't think of any way this project could be useful for anyone other than me but this is a work in progress.
 Time will tell.

 ## Credits: